 I see a future where humanity will solve many challenges in data, energy and life sciences by a continuous miniaturization in device fabrication, down to the atomic scale.

 Hamed Sadeghian received his PhD (with honors) in 2010 from Delft University of Technology.
 He continued his career as a Postdoctoral fellow, developing several sensing and instrumentation methods.
 In 2014, he also received his MBA from Leuven Vlerick Business School, Belgium.
-He was also co-founder, CTO and Managing Director of Nearfield Instrument B.V., to industrialize nanometrology equipment for the Semiconductor Industry.
-In addition to his work at TU/e, Hamed is currently Scientific Director and Principal Scientist of NOMI program at TNO, where together with his team, he invented and developed the parallel AFM as a sub-nm, high throughput metrology and inspection solution for Semicon market.
-He holds more than 40 patents, and has authored more than 70 technical papers and co-authored a book.
+In addition to his work at TU/e, Hamed was Scientific Director and Principal Scientist of NOMI program at TNO, where together with his team, he invented and developed the parallel AFM as a sub-nm, high throughput metrology and inspection solution for Semicon market.
+In 2016, he co-founded NEarfield Instruments B.V.
+Provider of Process control equipment for Semiconductor Industry.
+Currently he is President & Chief Technology Officer at Nearfield Instruments.
+He holds more than 60 patents, and has authored more than 70 technical papers and co-authored a book.
 He is a member of editorial advisory board of Sensors & Transducers Journal.
 He is also a member of technical committee of SENSORDEVICES conference since 2010 till present.
 He is also a recipient of several best paper awards.
 In 2012 he was awarded the title ‘TNO excellent researcher’.

 - Principal Scientist, TNO and its spinoff company Nearfield Instrument BV